rolodato/api-docs/source/includes/_rules.md

 ```

 A rule describes the actions that FOSSA takes to handle a particular component
 when certain conditions are met.
-Many rules make up a Policy, and each project
+Many rules make up a `Policy`, and each `Project`
-and organization may have its own Policy to configure how FOSSA handles
+and `Organization` may have its own `Policy` to configure how FOSSA handles
 different components.

 ## Create Rule